The Anatomy of an Affair: Dave Carder

 Are you a car guy?

-Dave: Oh yes.
+Dave: Oh, yes.

 Dave Carder: Okay, [as] a senior in high school, I drove a 426 Plymouth.
-I sold that.
-[Laughter] I hate myself.
-But anyway, it was a great car, and so here Barrett-Jackson maybe six or seven years ago something like that, after the 2008 crash, I’m watching the auction and here comes this Plymouth Belvedere across the auction block, just almost identical to what I drove.
+I sold that; [Laughter] I hate myself.
+But anyway, it was a great car.
+Here, Barrett-Jackson, maybe six or seven years ago—something like that—after the 2008 crash, I’m watching the auction.
+Here comes this Plymouth Belvedere across the auction block, just almost identical to what I drove.
+I thought, “That car sold for almost $200,000.
+The guy who bought it—when he got in that car, and started that up, and drove it off—that car was rocking with that big cam in it.
+[Laughter] He was 16, dragging Main Street”; okay?
+That’s what he was doing; he just paid a lot for it.

-Now that’s what happens with old girlfriends and boyfriends.
-If you stay in touch with them for 30 days, you will feel confused about the person that you married, because your spouse had stopped generating those kinds of feelings in you.
+Now, that’s what happens with old girlfriends and boyfriends.
+If you stay in touch with them for 30 days, you will feel confused about the person that you married; because your spouse had stopped generating those kinds of feelings in you.

 Dave: If you stay with them another 30 days—I’ve heard you say this—